waterflow17/optus/README.md

   - The requirement is to use 20, but after using it, it will return none records in our current weather.
   - So I use 10 degree instead.
   - You can filter and pass any degree you want by using  `?apparent_t=20` in the url.
+4. The host heroku/bom may have a glitche which I encoutnered this morning (20/07/2022), when demo app returned error message 'forbidden' (from BOM).
+I am not sure it is from heroku or BOM.
+After restarting the app, it was back working.